-When replacing a MacBook pro screen, it is important to consider how much it will cost.
+You’re probably reading this article because you’ve got an issue with your MacBook Pro screen.
 The price of replacing a MacBook pro screen varies depending on what type of computer you have and where you buy the part.

 Cost to Replace a MacBook Pro Screen?

-The price of replacing a MacBook Pro screen can vary depending on what type of computer you have and where you buy the part.
+The price of replacing a MacBook Pro screen can vary depending on depending on the model, the type of screen being used and where you buy the part.
 This blog post will go over some of the factors that affect the cost and tell you what replacing your laptop’s LCD would cost.

-Replacing a MacBook Pro screen can cost anywhere from $100 to $500.
-The most common reason for replacing a laptop’s LCD is when the screen is cracked or shattered.
+The most common reason for replacing a Macbook’s screen is when the screen is cracked or shattered.
 If your MacBook Pro has other damage, such as a broken hinge, that will also increase the cost of replacement.

 It is important to note that not all screens are created equal.
 For example, a MacBook Pro screen with a Retina display will cost more to replace than one without a Retina display.
 In addition, if your computer has a Touch Bar, that will also add to the replacement cost.